telerik/fiddler-jam-docs/portal/users.md

 ## Account Owner

-The account owner is the user who purchased the Fiddler Jam license from [the Fiddler dashboard](https://dashboard.getfiddler.com/).
-From the dashboard, the Account Owner can manage the subscription seats, payment, and the assigning of the user seats.
+The account owner is the user who manages the Fiddler Jam license from the [unified Telerik system](https://www.telerik.com/account/).
+From the [Telerik's "Your Licenses" section](https://www.telerik.com/account/your-licenses), the account owner can manage the subscription seats, payment, and the assigning of the user seats.

 Each subscription plan, supports unlimited number of users.
 [Learn more about the subscription plan perks...](https://www.telerik.com/purchase/fiddler-jam)